Narthur/ohc-handbook/Course Catalog.md

 principles for partnerships, corporations, and industrial enterprises.
 Prerequisite : ACCT 211.

+### [BUAD 300] Small Business Management for Christian Business Professionals (3)

+Introduces the entrepreneurial concepts.
+This class provides tools and principles needed to operate a business and ministry.
+We target students who plan to have their own business or ministry and those who desire to upgrade their skills in business management.
+Topics covered include business planning, raising capital, using business information, managing employees, and marketing products and services.

 ### [BUAD 375] Business Law and Christian Ethics (3)

 Business Law is a survey course designed to introduce legal topics